mar-pan/pjatk-docker/0. Hello World/README.md

-1. After Docker is installed and running, from terminal of your choice, run the following command to build the image:
+1. After Docker is installed and running, from terminal of your choice, run the following command to run first container:
     ```
     docker run hello-world
     ```